| Traditional Crafts

 the aesthetic, varied, living pulsating life are expressed in vibrant

-A fine example of contemporary art and craft, the Bengal leather
+collections of colour, hue, tone, shape and size.
+Artistic Leather Craft A fine example of contemporary art and craft, the Bengal leather

-crafts owe their widespread popularity and development
+crafts owe their widespread popularity and developmen

 due to some innovative work done by gifted artists at Santiniketan.
+Brass & Bell MetalA many-splendoured craft of West Bengal.
+Handed down to generations

 of metalworkers.
 From domestic utensilsfor everyday use to vessels